nz-social-wellbeing-agency/mha_data_definition/README.md

 ## Folder descriptions
-**include:** This folder contains scripts necessary for the SIU themes and pieces of code that are generic i.e. can be used outside of MHA.
+**include:** This folder contains scripts necessary for the themes and pieces of code that are generic i.e. can be used outside of MHA.
 **logs:** This folder is used to store the output logs that SAS generates.
 This is used for the cross agency outcomes that have a lot of code to run.
 **output:** This folder is used to store graphical and tabular output.
 **rprogs:** This folder contains r scripts for carrying out plots and R based analysis.